+How do you fix a washer that will will not spin or drain?
 If your old or new washing machine does not spin we have some diy fix tips below to get it running again.
 The absolute first thing to do to your washing machine that will not spin or drain (whether it is top loading or front loading) is to perform a “Master Reset” to the washer.
 This should be completed before taking off parts or removing panels to make sure the computer control is not at fault.
-You may also be interested in How to soak clothes in a front loading washer.
+To fix your washer yourself, you may need to find your Washing Machine Service Repair manual.

 If the above troubleshooting procedures are not what you need then have a look at the “Washing Machine Quick Check Fix Guide” below to get help finding the cause of your problem.

 Answer 2 – Our washing machine had spin troubles also.
 It is a Kenmore front loading washer and only 1 year old.
-Try going on the forums at an appliance blog.
+Try going on the Appliance Repair Questions website.
 Those guys are very helpful and some of them are actual appliance technicians that answer your questions free.
 We got advice and fixed our washer by replacing the motor control board which was about $130 online.

 Answer 3 – If it spins on one setting but not another, then it would seem to me that it’s one of two things…

 A – If it was a motor issue or a mechanical issue then it wouldn’t spin AT ALL.
 Seems more to be a control panel issue.
 It may be the timer itself.
 Test the timer.

 B – Your particular brand of washer may have a sort of interlock or fail safe that prevents it from spinning if something else isn’t right in the system.
 Possibly a clogged drain or a pump not pumping?
 If the washer fills at a certain rate and it drains at a certain rate then this is probably not the cause.
 Do some tests and find out.